hs11346/Stock-Connect-HKEX/README.md

     * Handles missing data for change calculations by using the closest available previous trading day.
 * User-friendly interface with controls in the sidebar.
 * Graceful error handling for data unavailability or connection issues.

+### Email Automation:
+* Real time updates from Backend server via Redis Pub/Sub
+* Generates Top and bottom movers chart
+* Display new additions to the Southbound db

 ## Setup and Installation